Skip to main content

 GEO today is where SEO was 15 years ago: a niche topic that will soon become indispensable.
 AI systems will get better at detecting quality signals, and competition for AI citations will increase.

 The first-mover advantage is real.
-We went from zero to 70 citations in one month -- with measures that any business can implement.
+We went from zero to 640+ citations in eight weeks — with measures any business can implement.
 The question isn't whether your competition will start, but when.